South Dakota Supreme Court

 Chief Justice David E. Gilbertson

-independence.
-He was the recipient of the “Grass Roots” Award by the American Bar Association in 2014 also for his defense of judicial
+judicial independence.
+He was the recipient of the “Grass Roots” Award by the American Bar Association in 2014 also for his

 Justice Steven L. Zinter

 Justice Zinter, of Pierre, was appointed to the Supreme Court on April 2, 2002 by former Governor William J. Janklow.
 He received his

 B.S. degree from the University of South Dakota and his Juris Doctor from the University of South Dakota School of Law.
 Upon